Filming in California

 The California Film Commission does not issue film permits for the California Court system.
-The state's judicial branch is responsible for the management of courthouses and other judicial facilities in California, and administers a program for the efficient licensing of civic and other uses of courthouses, including film, TV, commercial and digital production.
-This fact sheet will assist production companies, other organizations and individuals seeking information on filming and videotaping on location at courthouse sites throughout the state.
+The state's judicial branch is responsible for management of courthouses and other judicial facilities in California and administers a program for the licensing of civic and other uses of courthouses, including film, TV, commercial and digital production.

 Please note that only the exteriors of L.A.
 Superior Courthouses may be filmed, and only during non-business hours.

-For film, TV, commercial or digital production in Los Angeles County only, submit application to:
+For film, TV, commercial or digital production at a Los Angeles County courthouse involving exterior shooting only, submit application to:

 Facilities Services Assistant

 Filming is not permitted at the Clara Shortridge Foltz Criminal Justice Center located at 210 West Temple Avenue, in downtown Los Angeles, except for weekend exterior film requests when a camera position is necessary.